 In favour of maintaining the exemption, there is a strong public interest in protecting the confidentiality of the consideration of individual nominees.
-It is in the public interest, and fundamental to the Commission's ability to fulfil its core purpose of nominating individuals to sit on the crossbenches of the House of Lords, that individuals of high professional standing are willing to nominate themselves or be nominated.
 It is unlikely that individuals would be willing to put their names forward if they could not rely on the Commission's confidentiality in handling their nomination or if they otherwise felt that their personal details or personally-identifying aspects of the Commission's consideration of their case would be put in the public domain.
 We believe the same consideration applies to political nominees who are vetted by the Commission.

-Taking all of the relevant factors into consideration, including the fact that the Commission already places a great deal of information about its working practises in the public domain to reassure the public that these are sufficiently rigorous, I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect of the names of nominees and other personally-identifying information about them which has not already been put in the public domain by the Commission, the Government or the individual.
+Taking all of the relevant factors into consideration I consider that the balance of the public interest lies in maintaining the section 37(1)(b) exemption in respect to information which has not already been put in the public domain by the Commission, the Government or the individual.

 Some of this information is also withheld under Section 40(2) of the Freedom of Information Act.
-The names and other personally-identifying information about the nominees themselves, members of both the HOLAC Secretariat and Cabinet Office staff constitute personal data.
+The name and other personally-identifying information about the nominee themselves, such personal information retained on documents and other identifiable information constitute personal data.
 Section 40(2) of the Act allows public authorities to withhold personal data if disclosure would contravene any of the data protection principles listed in the Data Protection Act 1998.
 It is for HOLAC to make a judgement in relation to whether the data protection principles would be contravened and the fairness of releasing data.